Ogbuchi-Ikechukwu/Azure-ML-Nanodegree-Capstone/README.md

 The output to this request returned 3,070 results as numpy arrays which were shown in the notebook file.
 ## Screen Recording
 Here is a link to my screen recording of the project: https://youtu.be/0vqXWCdNdJA

+## Future Improvements

+To improve this project in future, I can make the following improvements:

+* I can change the primary metric I have selected from "Accuracy" to "AUC Weighted" or F1 Score to monitor any improvements
+* I can change the number of n_folds cross validation to something higher tha the value of 4
+* I can choose another Sk Learn Classifier rather than the Logistic Regression I had chosen for simplicity.
+Could apply K Nearest neighbors Classifier or XGBoost
+* I can get additional data to augment the available one used to create the model
+* I could choose another sampling policy rather than the Random Sampler I have chosen, Grid search could be better
+* The chosen parameter values for "--C" and "-max_iter" could be changed, so the training can iterate for longer periods which may lead to a more accurate model